FIGURE SKATING PROGRAMS

 We are K-W's exclusive Skate Canada sanctioned skating club, and one of Canada's leading figure skating training centres.
 We offer singles, pairs, dance, and synchronized skating programs for beginners through to elite athletes.

-Our training complex includes four Olympic size rinks, an athletic centre, a multi-purpose mirrored and hardwood floor studio space, jump training harnesses, a computerized video motion analysis system, food concessions, and a skate shop.
+Our training complex includes four Olympic size rinks, an athletic centre, a multi-purpose mirrored and hardwood floor studio space, jump training harnesses, a computerized video motion analysis system, and food concessions.

 Skills, Tests, Achievement, Recognition - this is what STARSkate is about!